vyasmokalzz/Physics-Models/README.md

 The incorporation of WEBGL in p5.js opened up exciting possibilities for creating intricate 3D crystal structures.
 The project has successfully transitioned from a static representation to an interactive and dynamic experience, allowing users to explore and understand complex physical phenomena effortlessly.

 ### Project Highlights
 The project currently encompasses an array of interactive models, including Crystal Structures, Voids, Miller Indices, Fourier Series, Vector Functions, and Larmor Precession.
-The aim is not just to visualize these concepts but to provide an engaging platform for learning and exploration.
+The aim is to visualize these concepts and provide an engaging platform for learning and exploration.

-## Chapter 1
+## What is WEBGL
+WebGL, or Web Graphics Library, is a JavaScript API (Application Programming Interface) that enables the rendering of 3D and 2D graphics within web browsers.
+It provides a bridge between the browser and the computer's GPU (Graphics Processing Unit), allowing for hardware-accelerated graphics rendering.

 ## Chapter 2
 ## Chapter 3
 ## Chapter 4